-Howard Jennings is Acting Director of Mobility Lab.
+Howard Jennings is Managing Director of Mobility Lab.
 He is a 20-year veteran of mobility management, former Executive Director of Ridefinders in Richmond, Virginia; Account Supervisor for Siddall Mateus and Coughter Advertising of Richmond; and is a member of the Association of Commuter Transportation’s Public Policy Council and the Transportation Demand Management Committee of the Transportation Research Board.

 Bloomberg reported today that Uber is now facing two new challenges in New York City: competitor Lyft has now entered the market and new legislation is being enacted to place price caps on rides during times of bad weather.
 As the sharing economy continues its impressive march, Uber and Lyft (as well as Sidecar) are… Read more »

 This article originally appeared in InTheCapital.
 Parts of it also appeared in the Richmond Times Dispatch and the Arlington Sun Gazette.
 New Virginia Governor Terry McAuliffe’s administration has the opportunity to take a fresh look at transportation funding and invest more dollars in commuter services that get maximum efficiency from our existing infrastructure and provide critical access to… Read more »

 Just over a month ago, former U.S. Transportation Secretary Ray LaHood made news as the keynote speaker at a Mobility Lab event by proclaiming that the time was right for an increase to the national gasoline tax.
 At least some members of Congress agree.
 Rep. Earl Blumenauer (D-Ore.) this week introduced a bill designed to… Read more »

 Seventy-three percent of the Arlington senior executives surveyed in Mobility Lab’s latest study give “very good” or “excellent” ratings to the county’s business climate.
 Further, 58 percent of local leaders rate that climate as superior to the rest of the Greater Washington region and 70 percent said the same when asked to compare Arlington with the rest… Read more »

 People are frustrated and think that governments are not doing enough to improve transportation, according to a new report by the Metropolitan Washington Council of Governments and the Brookings Institution entitled “What Do People Think of Congestion Pricing?”
 The unexpected finding in the study is that support for raising gas taxes increased from 21 percent… Read more »

 Arlington County, Virginia is the home of Mobility Lab, and we’re proud of the work we do with our partners throughout the county’s Commuter Services and Department of Environmental Services divisions.
 We often tout the 45,000 car trips that our work contributes directly to removing from the county’s streets each work day.
 But this video,… Read more »

 In addition to the tremendous human suffering in the wake of Superstorm Sandy, the estimate of damages to the transportation infrastructure of New York City alone could tally up to $10 billion, with another $40 billion in losses over the four weeks or so it’s expected to take to get the system fully operating again….
 Read more »

 I recently visited Zürich, Switzerland, and one of many nice things about the city is that transit is much more stable than cars.
 You always know when you’re going to get to where you want to go.
 In fact, Zürich has decreased traffic by 10 percent since 1990.
 So it’s not surprising that the city is consistently… Read more »

 Research: An On-Going, Integral Part of the Commuter Services Program “The research is the lifeblood of our program”, remarked Arlington County Commuter Services Bureau Chief Chris Hamilton in a recent strategy session.
 In many ways, this is true, as our on-going research program, now in its sixth year, serves many vital purposes.